Primitive Reflexes and their Role in Vision Development

 Why Test for Retained Primitive Reflexes during a Vision Evaluation?

 Integrating primitive reflexes can help patients progress faster during their Vision Therapy program because the visual skills are built on a more secure neurologic foundation.
 If the brain has better control over the large movements of the body, this frees up mental resources that can be dedicated for learning and thinking, much of which depends on visual skills and visual information processing.
+Depending on the individual, Dr. Gates works closely with occupational therapists providing collaborative care.

 Below you’ll find a brief overview of symptoms of retained primitive reflexes: